Amazon vs Google: The Battle for Today’s Consumer

 For both search engines in the Amazon vs Google battle for today’s consumer, keyword relevance is a critical ranking factor.

 As the world’s largest search engine, the volume of searches that take place on Google dwarfs Amazon.
 However, recall that 54% of product searches happen on Amazon.
-Both search engines are a critical touchpoint for millions of shoppers.
+Both search engines are a critical touch point for millions of shoppers.

 Another reason Amazon’s search volume is naturally lower than Google’s is because search volumes tend to decrease as users move down the funnel.
 By the time the user gets to the decision phase, many of the high-funnel counterparts have already moved on to other queries.

 While product reviews are a factor in rankings and conversions on both Google and Amazon, they carry extra weight on Amazon because Amazon is working with a less complex algorithm.
 Simply put, Amazon really only has two major questions to answer: 1) Is this the product the user wants?
 And 2) Is it a good product?
-Relevant keywords, CTR, and conversion rates answer the first question; reviews help answer the second.
+Relevant keywords, CTR, and conversion rates answer the first question; online reviews help answer the second.

-According to Google, today’s customer journey involves making several searches and visiting numerous pages before purchasing a product.
+Today’s customer journey involves making several searches and visiting numerous pages before purchasing a product.
 This happens not during one session, but across multiple sessions and devices, and often over time.
 By comparison, the Amazon search experience is more direct and tactical, leading to a faster path to purchase.

 That doesn’t mean Amazon is your golden ticket to sales, though.
 Without that long, meandering discovery phase, there is no purchase phase – there would be nobody to care about the brand or products in the first place.